The UK Glow worm Survey Home Page

 About glow worms

-As we travel in our cars from one brightly streetlit area to another, we are unlikely to notice the tiny lights of glow-worms, about as bright as an LED indicator on a hi-fi.
+As we travel in our cars from one brightly streetlit area to another, we are unlikely to notice the tiny lights of glow-worms, about as bright as an LED indicator on a TV.
 Yet they are still to be found, and they may be more common than you think.
-But despite surveys over the years, researchers are still in the dark over the factors affecting the decline of glow worms, and even if they are declining.
+But despite surveys over the years, researchers are still in the dark over the factors affecting the decline of glow worms, and even if they are declining everywhere.
 What is needed is the widest possible survey of the remaining glow-worm habitats, which is where you can help.

 Key glow worm facts: